jaysylvester/citizen/README.md

 If everything went well, you'll see confirmation in the console that citizen is listening on the specified port.
 Go to http://127.0.0.1:8080 in your browser and you'll see a bare index template.

+citizen installs Handlebars as its default template engine, but you can install any template engine supported by [consolidate.js](https://github.com/tj/consolidate.js) and modify the default view templates accordingly.
+The extension for views is always `.html` regardless of the template engine used.

 For configuration options, see [Configuration](#configuration).
-For more utilities, see [Utilities](#utilities).
+For more utilities to help you get started, see [Utilities](#utilities).

-Please see Github for [the complete readme](https://github.com/jaysylvester/citizen), because npmjs.com truncates it, which breaks all these nice links I've created for you.

 ### App Directory Structure

     app/
       config/
-        citizen.json        // Optional default config
+        citizen.json        // Default config (optional)
-        local.json          // Optional configs for different environments qa.json
-        production.json
       logs/                 // Log files created by citizen and your app app.txt
         citizen.txt
-      on/                   // Optional application events
+      on/                   // Application events (optional)
         application.js
         request.js
         response.js